 You can save a lot on costs by operating all of your turnouts manually.
 Switch motors allow you to line a track with the push of a button, however.
 If you are using manual turnouts, the design of the ladder becomes more important.
 Make sure you can still reach all of the turnouts without reaching over trains on neighboring tracks.
 Let the size and complexity of your operations and personal preference be your ultimate guide.

 If you use uncoupling magnets, they can be placed on each classification track for flat switching, or a single magnet could be used at the top of a hump yard.
 Always leave plenty of clearance at the end of your tracks when uncoupling cars.

 Remember that even though they all do the same basic function, no two model or prototype yards are ever the same.
+There is no right or wrong way to build a yard.
+You have to build the right yard for you.
 The trick is to figure out how to arrange everything you want in the footprint available.
 Once you know how long and how many tracks you need, it is often easiest to play around with an assortment of turnouts to design a ladder that makes the most of your space.

 Additional elements like servicing facilities, caboose tracks, etc. also need to be worked into the plan.
 Some of these can consume significant space of their own, but most can be manipulated into odd footprints much easier than the freight yards.
 Keeping some perspective is important.
 A yard that holds only thirty cars probably doesn't need a fifteen-stall roundhouse.